biplasar/hackathon-devops/README.md

 * https://github.com/rito206868/patientInformationApp.git  --Frontend code on AngularJS
 ```

-* From backend code take the "build" folder, Dockerfile and pom.xml, as these has configurations needed
+* From backend code take the "build" folder, Dockerfile and pom.xml, as these have configurations needed
-* From frontend code take the "build" folder and the Dockerfile which are created for this DevOps pipelines
+* From frontend code take the "build" folder, gitignore and the Dockerfile which are created for this DevOps pipelines
+  Also, note due to build issue; for now "dest" folder is checked in and used during docker build within OpenShift.

+* I have used S2I strategy for backend and Docker Strategy for frontend.

 Note: Above applications are just reference, any app with required configurations can be used.